 Custom events and metrics that you write yourself to track specific business events

-It does not support 2.0 versions of .net platform.
+It does not support 2.0 versions of the .net platform.
 So upgrading your application to 4.5 version or above.

 Unknown Httpclient calls are not accepted by Azure.
 So, make sure that you add every client call details before he makes a call to you.